 Adults with significant acute upper or lower gastrointestinal bleeding.
-The diagnosis of significant bleeding is clinical but may include patients with hypotension, tachycardia, or those likely to need transfusion, urgent endoscopy or surgery.
+The diagnosis of significant bleeding is clinical but significant implies a risk of bleeding to death and may include patients with hypotension, tachycardia, signs of shock, or those needing urgent transfusion, endoscopy or surgery.
 The fundamental eligibility criterion is the responsible clinician's 'uncertainty' as to whether or not to use tranexamic acid in a particular patient with GI bleeding.
 If the clinician believes there is a clear indication for, or clear contraindication to, tranexamic acid use, the patient should not be randomised.
 There are no pre-specified exclusion criteria.